Adonai Mitchell: Indianapolis Colts

 Mitchell was selected in the second round, 52nd overall, by the Indianapolis Colts in the 2024 NFL draft.
 Indianapolis received the pick in a trade with the Carolina Panthers for the 46th overall pick (Jonathon Brooks), the Colts in exchange receiving two fifth-round picks (No. 142: Anthony Gould) (No. 155: the Philadelphia Eagles selected Jeremiah Trotter Jr.) as well.

 Mitchell began the 2024 season as a starter for the Colts, on the field for the first snap in four of his first seven contests.
 During that period, he was targeted 27 times but made just 10 catches for 109 total yards — drawing some attention at one point for dropping the ball in an apparent aversion to forthcoming contact.
 He was subsequently eased from the starting lineup with the return from injury of second-year player Josh Downs, who suffered a sprained ankle during training camp.
 Colts receivers coach Reggie Wayne expressed complete confidence in Mitchell, attributing his miscues to normal rookie jitters.
 "Just keep watching," Wayne urged.
 Mitchell ended the season with seven starts, 23 receptions, and 312 receiving yards.

-In Week 4 of the 2025 season against the Los Angeles Rams, Mitchell fumbled the ball at the end zone during his celebration, leading to a touchback instead of a touchdown.
+In Week 4 of the 2025 season against the Los Angeles Rams, Mitchell dropped the ball at the end zone during his celebration, accidentally leading to a touchback instead of a touchdown.
 He played a total eight games during the season before being traded.

 New York Jets

-On November 4, 2025, the Colts traded Mitchell along with their 2026 and 2027 first round picks to the New York Jets in exchange for cornerback Sauce Gardner.
+On November 4, 2025, the Colts traded Mitchell along with two first round picks (2026 (No. 16) and 2027) to the New York Jets in exchange for cornerback Sauce Gardner.

+On November 30, Mitchell recorded his first career touchdown on a 52-yard reception from quarterback Tyrod Taylor in the Jets' 27–24 win over the Atlanta Falcons.